 Your team isn't buying your vision

-Aiming for the future and deciding on how to steer your organization is easier after developing a vision.
-This should be an imaginary “after photo” of what you think your company or organization will look like in x amount of time.
-Almost every organization, big or small, have a vision.
+Aiming for the future and deciding on how to steer your organisation is easier after developing a vision.
+This should be an imaginary “after photo” of what you think your company or organisation will look like in x amount of time.
+Almost every organisation, big or small, have a vision.
 A common problem however is that the vision is too “out there” and that the people working towards it don’t buy it!

 So, to make sure that your vision is one that many can see happening there are some things to consider:

 Create a realistic timeline and up/down-scale depending on your size.
-For a smaller organization a vision that is 1 year into the future might be enough, whilst larger organizations might already see what their 10 year mark will look like!
+For a smaller organisation a vision that is 1 year into the future might be enough, whilst larger organisations might already see what their 10 year mark will look like!

 Measurable and achievable.
 Come on, this is business 101.
 This also goes for visions.
-Putting your overall vison into a tool for strategic planning also helps to keep it updated and to show your employees how close they are to achieving it.
+Putting your overall vision into a tool for strategic planning helps to keep it updated and showsyour employees how close they are to achieving it.

-One of the bases of a strategic planning process is setting goals, not just for the organization but also for the individual employee.
-That’s how you let those under you know what they should be doing from day to day.
+One of the bases of a strategic planning process is setting goals, not just for the organisation but also for the individual employee.
+That’s how you let those under you know what they should be doing on a day-to-day basis.
 These goals should be something they carry with them every day and that influence them in everything they do.

 A common mistake in strategic planning is to not make the goals SMART.
 SMART goals are those who are Specific, Measurable, Achievable, Realistic, & Time-bound.
 Some goals that are non-SMART include: improve customer service, increase sales, issue reports, and so on!